Connor Wong Player Props: Red Sox vs. Marlins

-Connor Wong -- with a slugging percentage of .229 in his past 10 games (including no homers) -- will be in action for the Boston Red Sox against the Miami Marlins, with Braxton Garrett on the mound, on June 28 at 7:10 PM ET.
+The Boston Red Sox, including Connor Wong (.235 slugging percentage in past 10 games, including no home run), take on starting pitcher Jesus Luzardo and the Miami Marlins at Fenway Park, Thursday at 6:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Marlins.
+He had a hitless showing in his previous game (0-for-2) against the Marlins.

 Connor Wong Game Info & Props vs. the Marlins